bburch01/FOTAAS/README.md

 and each service encapsulates a private datastore that can only be accessed via API calls to the service (i.e. this is a true micro-services based architecture).

-## Build & Deployment
+## FOTAAS Build And Cloud Deployment

 The 4 FOTAAS services, console web application, and CLI application are built with docker compose.
 The resulting docker images are pushed to GCR (Google Container Registry) and the system is deployed to a GKE (Google Kubernetes Environment) cluster via kubectl and a non-trivial (i.e. production quality) orchestration yaml.

-While you can easily enough clone the FOTASS repo for code review, deploying it to a GKE cluster will not be trivial (e.g. the GCP Cloud SQL databases would need to created and migrated and this process is not currently documented).
+While you can easily enough clone the FOTAAS repo for code review, deploying it to a GKE cluster will not be trivial (e.g. the GCP Cloud SQL databases would need to created and migrated and this process is not currently documented).

-## Usage
+## FOTAAS In Action

 To see the FOTAAS system in action please contact me (barry@sbcglobal.net).
-We can schedule a Google Meet (or Hangout) and I can demonstrate the FOTASS GCP deployment, CLI usage, and Console Web Application.
+We can schedule a Google Meet (or Hangout) and I can demonstrate the FOTAAS GCP deployment, CLI usage, and Console Web Application.